Meditation Practice: A Path to Calm and Clarity

 5. Use a Mantra (Optional)

 If you find it hard to focus on your breath alone, you can use a mantra—a word or phrase that you repeat silently to help keep your focus.
-You could use a simple mantra like “peace,” “calm,” or “breathe.”
-As you breathe in and out, mentally repeat the mantra with each breath.
-This helps keep your mind anchored and can deepen the meditation experience.
+A straightforward mantra could be “peace,” “calm,” or “breathe.”
+Mentally say the mantra with every breath as you inhale and exhale.
+This can enhance the meditation experience and aid to anchor your mind.

 6. Observe Your Thoughts

-As you meditate, thoughts will inevitably come and go.
-Rather than trying to suppress them, practice observing them without judgment.
-Imagine that you’re sitting by the side of a river, and your thoughts are leaves floating by on the water.
-You can simply notice them and let them float away.
-With time, you’ll begin to detach from the thoughts themselves and create space between you and your mental chatter.
+Thoughts will natural come and go as you meditate.
+Instead than trying to ignore them, practice seeing them without judgment.
+Imagine you’re sitting by the side of a river and your thoughts are leaves drifting by on the water.
+You can just see them and let them drift away.
+Over time, you will start to separate from the ideas themselves and build distance between you and your mental noise.

 7. End Slowly